4 Years with URBANYEG

 On November 28, 2019 I am posting this as URBANYEG’s blog manager, as a photographer, as a mental health advocate.
 I am grateful to Chan, URBANYEG’s Director, for taking action and creating such a wonderful community.
 I’m grateful for everyone who is currently on the team - Saniya, Jeff, Karen, Heather, Eric, Joel, Jeffrey, Julia, Connor, Emily, Etienne, Rachael, and Evan.
 I’m grateful for everyone I’ve met an InstaMeet.
 I’m grateful to have a safe place to grow as a creative.

-On November 28, 2019 I am a better person than I was 4 years ago and I’m excited to continue working and growing with URBANYEG.
+On November 28, 2019 I am a better person than I was 4 years ago, and I will continue growing with the support of URBANYEG.